samcal/thenewrad.io/_posts/2015-02-11-you-are-what-you-eat.markdown

 I'd say I sleep around 7 1/2 hours a day on average.
 So on my typical day I'm up from about 7:45 am until 12:15.
 I have the potentiality for concious thought for 16 1/2 hours.
 And those 16 1/2 hours are responsible for shaping who I am, on a day to day basis.

 The moment I wake up I am recieving input.
 Senses are feeding data to my mind.
 When I see it, I don't have the opportunity to say whether or not I think about it.
 That's automatic.
 And theres 16 1/2 hours that I'm working with The choices I have revolve around putting myself in positions to recieve positive and negative data.
-So I'm going to be thinking about what I'm taking in.
+Which I will then be thinking about.

+So what TV do you watch?
+What music do you listen to?
+That will not only tell you something about who you are, but also who you are becoming.
+No matter how much you trust youself, to be able siphon out the bad and take in the good, if you hang out with the wrong crowd enough, or you feed your mind with ludicrous song lyrics for enough hours, it will change you.
+Garbage in, garbage out.

 "The present is the point at which time touches eternity" - C.S.
 Lewis